Taras Gabora

 Taras (Daniel) Gabora is a violinist and prominent violin teacher.
 He was born in Yellow Creek, Saskatchewan, 23 Apr 1932.

 Early life

-He studied at the University of Manitoba with Richard Seaborn, at the Paris Conservatory 1952-3 with René Benedetti, in Vienna 1953-7 with Ernst Morawec, and in Amsterdam 1957-8 with Szymon Goldberg.
-(He worked later - 1969 - with Yuri Jankelevich in Salzburg.)
+He studied at the University of Manitoba with Richard Seaborn, at the Paris Conservatory 1952–3 with René Benedetti, in Vienna 1953-7 with Ernst Morawec, and in Amsterdam 1957-8 with Szymon Goldberg.
+(He worked later – 1969 – with Yuri Jankelevich in Salzburg.)
 In 1956, on graduating from the Vienna Academy of Music, he received the Austrian Grand Prize.

 Career

-Gabora settled in Montreal in 1962.
+Gabora settled in Montreal, Quebec in 1962.
 He founded the Gabora String Quartet (1964-8), the Groupe baroque de Montréal in 1968 with Gaston Germain, and Les Jeunes Solistes de Montréal in 1977, a group of 16.

 Gabora taught at McGill University from 1962-4 and at the JMC Orford Art Centre from 1972-4.
 He also taught at the Conservatoire de Musique du Québec in the 70's.